Odessa Committee

-The Odessa Committee, officially known as the Society for the Support of Jewish Farmers and Artisans in Syria and Palestine, was a charitable, pre-Zionist organization in the Russian Empire, which supported immigration to the Biblical Land of Israel, then a part of the Ottoman Empire.
+The Odessa Committee, officially known as the Society for the Support of Jewish Farmers and Artisans in Syria and Palestine, was a charitable, pre-Zionist organization based in Odesa, then part of the Russian Empire.
+It supported Jewish migration to the region of Palestine, also known as the Land of Israel in the Jewish tradition, which was then in Ottoman Syria, part of the Ottoman Empire.